IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Methodology

 \subsection{Observation and Motivation}

-In noisy PLL, the core challenge is how to deal with noisy samples.
-For each noisy sample, its ground-truth label $y$ conceals in the non-candidate set $\{j|j\in\mathcal{Y},j \notin S(x)\}$.
+How to effectively deal with noisy samples is an important issue in noisy PLL.
+For each noisy sample, its ground-truth label $y$ is concealed in the non-candidate set $\{j|j\in\mathcal{Y},j \notin S(x)\}$.
 A heuristic solution is to purify the noisy sample by moving $y$ from the non-candidate set to the candidate set.
 To this end, we need to realize two core functions: (1) detect noisy samples in the entire dataset; (2) identify the ground-truth label of each noisy sample for label correction.
 In this section, we conduct pilot experiments on CIFAR-10 ($q=0.3, \eta=0.3$) \cite{krizhevsky2009learning} and discuss our motivation in detail.

 In the pilot experiments, we consider a fully labeled dataset $\tilde{\mathcal{D}}_S=\{ (x_{i}, y_{i}, S(x_{i}))\}_{i=1}^{N}$ where the ground-truth label $y_{i}$ is associated with each sample $x_{i}$.
 Suppose $\omega(x_i) \in \{\omega_{1}, \omega_{2}\}$ indicates whether $x_{i}$ is clean or noisy: